amcneil36/amcneil36.github.io/blogs/defect-management-recommendations.md

 Some teams might come up with a team rule where every quarter they need to have 2 sprints where they only do defect fixes.
 Or maybe they come up with a team rule where every year there need sto be at least one quarter where they only do defect fixes.
 This does not mean that the team doesn't do defect outside of this time.
 It is just that when this time arrives, they will only do defect fixes.

 This is a bad idea because it may cause us to not be working on the highest priority items at any point in time.
 If you look at the product backlog and the most important items are defects, then it is fine to have the whole team do defect fixes during that time.
 However, if no defects are identified as the highest priority items, we don't want the team to be forced to work on defects just because their team rule indicates that it is that time of the year to only do defect fixes.

-### Cost of finding defects in different stages
-A study from IBM was done in 2008 analyzing the cost of software defects found at different stages.
-The cost to fix a defect in coding was 6.5 times higher than the cost to fix a defect during design.
-The cost to fix a defect during testing was 15 times higher than during design.
-Finally, the cost ot fix a defect in production was 100 times higher than during design.
-This means that we should almost always avoid releasing with known defects.

 ### Dealing with issues reported in production: a two step process
 When there is an issue reported in production, we can think of the way we handle the issue in terms of two steps.
 The first step is investigating the issue that was reported and the second step is fixing the issue.
 All issues reported in production should be investigated by someone right away but do not necessarily need to be fixed right away.
 The purpose of investigating the issue is so that we can get enough information so that we know how to prioritize it.
 We need to know if we should stop what we are doing to fix the issue or if it is something that could be put off to a later point in time.